-Apple announced the new iOS 14 update, during the Worldwide Developers Conference (WWDC).
-This iOS 14 update talks about product and policy changes that will impact data sharing within the new iOS environment.
-Businesses that advertise through apps or businesses that optimize, target and report on web conversion events are affected.
+Apple announced the new iOS 14 update during the Worldwide Developers Conference (WWDC).
+This iOS 14 update is about product and policy changes that will impact data sharing within the new iOS environment.
+Businesses that advertise through apps or businesses that optimise, target and report on web conversion events are affected.
 This means that Apple's new iOS update prohibits businesses from collecting and sharing user data.
 Users can now choose whether they want to share their data and information.
-If users now choose to stop sharing their data, it will affect the possibilities of personalization and performance reporting for ads.
+If users now choose to stop sharing their data, it will affect the possibilities of personalisation and performance reporting for ads.

 If designers and developers have to look for other revenue models and can no longer offer their apps for free through the App Store (but offer in-app payments or paid subscriptions through their apps), Apple will receive a percentage fee for the use of the Apple Store.
 In addition, Apple's new policy leaves little room for developers to find customers through effective advertising.
 So, as an alternative to this, Apple offers its own advertising products.
 Yes, you read it right.
 That's because Apple's own advertising products are excluded from the policies Apple has imposed on other companies!
 Apple uses the information it collects to improve the effectiveness of Apple's own advertising products.
 And if you want to turn off this option, you have to search very deep in your own iPhone Settings.